Celebrities Are Obsessed With the Glass Hair Trend — Here's How to Get it In Three Easy Steps

 Glass hair is one of those trends that, despite the change in name every few years, will never go out of style.
 The trend is all about rocking straight, sleek, and shiny-looking hair.
 "We call it glass hair because it reflects so much light," says Mark Townsend, a celebrity hairstylist whose celebrity clients include Gwyneth Paltrow and Dakota Johnson.
 (Related: Selena Gomez and Rihanna Both Use This 4-Minute Treatment for Smooth, Healthy Hair)

 From red carpets to social media feeds, chances are you've seen your favorite A-list celebrities wearing the glass hair trend at one point or another — hi, Kim Kardashian, Lucy Hale, and Hailey Bieber.
 That's because the look is timeless and relatively easy to recreate.
 If you're looking to transform your hair into the sleek and shining hairstyle, you're in luck.
 Ahead, Townsend breaks down exactly how to get the look.
 The best part?
 It only takes three steps.

 How to Get Glass Hair In 3 Steps

-When you get out of the shower, skip the cotton towel—hair gets caught in the fibers, which roughs up the cuticle layer, and will ruin your glass hair look, Townsend says.
-Opt for a microfiber towel, like Aquis Lisse Luxe Hair Towel (Buy It, $30, sephora.com), to absorb moisture without causing extra friction.
+When you get out of the shower, skip the cotton towel as hair gets caught in the fibers, which rough up the cuticle layer, and ruin the sleekness of the glass hair look, says Townsend.
+Instead, opt for a microfiber towel, such as Aquis Lisse Luxe Hair Towel (Buy It, $30, sephora.com), to absorb moisture without causing extra friction and frizz.

 Shape Magazine, October 2019 issue